IB3N/BarTinder/README.md

 ## Room For Improvement

-- Choose what type of drinks you would like to swipe on such as non-alcoholic, beer, punch etc...
+- Swipe on other drinks categories such as non-alcoholic, beer, punch etc...
 - The ability to add friends
 - Add an events page for parties
 - Authorization and/or facebook/google login